 It wasn’t until our banquet that we found out that I and two other teammates received Honorable Mentions for the Cape Atlantic League team.
-Not bad for a first year team, right?
+Not bad for a first year team and someone that started playing lax later in life, right?

 Since high school I’ve been playing on a club lacrosse team at Penn State Berks, that me and my buddy just established last year, but that’s a story for another day.
 So to all you new players out there, where there’s a will theres a way.
 If you have got a goal, go for it, the only thing stopping you from getting there is yourself.